How to Turn Profiles Into a Custom Preset Using Adobe Camera Raw and a Colour Card

 Raw With Preset (left) vs. JPEG With Monochrome (right)

-It’s not bad and would in fact be better still if not for me slightly overexposing, which shows more in the JPEG, where the RAW is more forgiving.
-There’s obviously a more contrast in the JPEG too as it’s partly ‘processed’ compared to a RAW, but there’s still a little tweaking that can be done here to get it closer, so adjust your Basic sliders and keep referring back to your JPEG as a guide.
+It’s not bad and would in fact be better still if not for me slightly overexposing, which shows up more in the JPEG, where the RAW is more forgiving.
+There’s obviously a little more contrast in the JPEG too as it’s partly ‘processed’ compared to a RAW, but there’s still a little tweaking that can be done here to get it closer, so adjust your Basic sliders and keep referring back to your JPEG as a guide.

 Summary